Dieter Gruen: Personal life

 Gruen's wife Dolores, a psychologist who received her Ph.D. from the University of Chicago, died on March 19, 2015, at the age of 90 and after 66 years of marriage.
-Dr. Gruen has two daughters, Erica and Karen, and a son, Jeffery.
-Dr. Gruen also has nine grandchildren (Daniel, Miriam, Anna, Lev, Zohara, Micah, Aleya, Benjamin, and Moshe Aaron) and three great-grandchildren, Julia Devorah, Samuel Lewis, and Arthur.
 Gruen turned 100 in November 2022.

 Memberships

 Gruen was a visiting scientist at the invitation of Nobel laureate Glenn T. Seaborg at the Lawrence Berkeley Laboratory, a delegate to the United Nations Conference on Peaceful Uses of Atomic Energy, and a visiting professor at both the Norwegian Technical University and the Hebrew University.
 He was on the board of the Seaborg Institute for Transactinium Science and on visiting committees for the Lawrence Livermore Laboratory.
 He has been on the editorial boards of the Annual Review of Materials Science, the Journal of Applied Physics, and Applied Physics Letters.
 Gruen is a frequently invited lecturer at national and international conferences and has been the organizer of numerous conferences and symposia.
 Gruen is the author or co- author of more than 350 publications and editor of several books and monographs.
 He holds approximately 30 U.S. patents.
 Among those that have been licensed are some in the nanocrystalline diamond film area and one concerning the use of intense ultraviolet laser radiation for the ablation of biological tissue.
 The process is used worldwide for the treatment of certain cardiovascular diseases.